 Come along with me and share the excitement as I explore the world researching freelance articles.
-These blog posts offer short chunks of travel that you can digest quickly.
+These blog posts offer short chunks of travel that you can digest quickly as well as plenty of photos so you get the picture.
 You'll have some fun, make discoveries, and pick up great ideas and information for your own vacations.
 Think of me as your canary in the coal mine.
 For even more travel inspiration, visit my BERKELEY AND BEYOND website at http://www.berkeleyandbeyond.com.

 You’ve seen the post-Hurricane Sandy photos of the roller coaster sitting in the ocean.
 That’s not here.
 Though Atlantic City is an island, with an ocean on one side and a bay on the other, Sandy didn’t flatten it, and the city has been ready for fun-seekers and gamblers ever since things dried out.